TDStrasser/KookaBlockly-Reference/docs/source/index.rst

 Welcome to the KookaBlockly Reference Guide!
 """"""""""""""""""""""""""""""""""""""""""""

 This document relates to the **KookaBlockly** visual scripting tool commissioned by the AustSTEM Foundation and created by Damien George for the **Kookaberry**.

+This guide is for **KookaBlockly** v1.9.0.

 The document is in TWO parts: